 Why the simple 404 page is better

-Using a basic 404 page is a better option in terms of performance.
+Using a basic 404 page is a better option in terms of performance when your website is under attack.
 When it comes to rendering a fancy 404 page for an occasionally lost visitor, it does not consume a lot of server resources, since visitors do not get lost all the time.

-We have a different situation when we come across a hacker attack with numerous unauthorized and malicious requests.
-For instance, a brute-force or a DoS attack.
-For each of those requests, WP Cerber loads your active WordPress theme and, in some cases, a visual page builder just to render a fancy 404 page to be shown to cybercriminals or bots.
+However, we have a different situation when the website is under a massive hacker attack with numerous malicious requests.
+For instance, a brute-force or a denial-of-service attack.
+For each of those requests, WP Cerber loads your active WordPress theme and, if it’s installed, a visual page builder just to render a fancy 404 page and show it to cybercriminals and attacking bots.
 Those attempts to break into your website can easily bring your web server down to its knees.

 Another advantage of using simple 404 pages is better security because it makes it harder for attackers to retrieve information on what exactly software and security mechanisms are used on the website and how to bypass them in a less complicated way.